paninski-lab/lightning-pose/README.md

 using the same hydra path as before.

 In order to use this script more generally, you need to specify several paths:
-1. `eval.hydra_paths`: path to models to use for prediction:
+1. `eval.hydra_paths`: path to models to use for prediction
 2. `eval.path_to_test_videos`: path to a *folder* with new videos (not a single video)
 3. `path_to_save_predictions`: optional path specifying where to save prediction csv files.
 If `null`, the predictions will be saved in `eval.path_to_test_videos`.